-Being a carer probably only describes part of your relationship.
+Being someone’s carer probably only describes part of your relationship with them.
 You may also be a parent, partner, sister, brother, child, friend or other family member.
 This relationship can be just as (or more) important to you.
 You may also have other caring roles as well, for example as a parent to other children.

 Caring and the benefits system

-The benefits system only defines you as a carer if you meet the criteria for carers allowance.
+The benefits system only defines you as a carer if you meet the criteria for Carers Allowance (the main welfare benefit for carers in the UK).
 But even if you don't meet this criteria, you may still be a carer and need additional support.
 The Care Act 2014 explains how local authorities should assess you and what your legal rights are.